syntasso/kratix-marketplace/dex-group-authentication/README.md

 # Dex

+> **Warning**
+>
+> **This repository requires a more advanced setup and the promise cannot be used directly on a cluster without prior work**
+>
+> **This should NOT be used in production as is and contains local example credentials that are not to be used in real environments**

 This demo Promise that installs [Dex](https://dexidp.io/) with a basic configuration for authorizing through the [GitHub connector](https://dexidp.io/docs/connectors/github/).

 Authorization is a complex process, and requires a lot of domain understanding for each team.
-This solution bypasses a lot of those challenges by using hardcoded certificates in this directory and broad RBAC.
+This solution bypasses a lot of those challenges by using locally generated certificates in this directory and broad RBAC.

-This should NOT be used in production as is!

 This Promise can be used to authenticate users to Kubernetes clusters.
 To do this, you will need:

-1. A cluster started with OIDC configurations set including a valid Certificate Authority using `./scripts/setup`
+1. A cluster started with OIDC configurations set including a valid Certificate Authority using.
+Use the script `./internal/scripts/setup` to get setup locally
 1. A valid [GitHub OAuth application](https://github.com/settings/applications/new)
+(for testing locally you can use `http://127.0.0.1:5555` as Homepage URL and `https://localhost:32000/callback` as the callback)
 1. A secret which references the created GitHub OAuth application:
     ```
     kubectl -n dex create secret \